exercism/legacy-docs/you-can-help/implement-an-exercise-from-specification.md

 ## Finding an Exercise to Port

-Navigate to the language track on Exercism via the [http://exercism.io/languages](http://exercism.io/languages) page.
+Navigate to the language track on Exercism via the [https://tracks.exercism.io](https://tracks.exercism.io) page.

-The last item in the sidebar will be about contributing.
-Go to that section.
+Select the language of interest.
+You shall see a table that has multiple tabs.
+Click the tab labelled **Unimplemented**.

 This is a full list of every exercise that exists, but has not yet been implemented in that language track.